 - Any backup session performed while a device is in the seeding mode.

 - The process of uploading backup data to the cloud in bulk.
-Seed backups are performed to a temporary storage medium and then transferred to the cloud from a machine with a high-speed Internet connection (see the scheme below).
+Seed backups are performed to a temporary storage medium and then transferred to the cloud from a different machine with a high-speed Internet connection (see the scheme below).
 Also called seeding.

 - Seeding path - a path to a folder on a temporary storage medium (required by the Backup Manager).
 This is where a seeding folder is created.